hyon3000/mulsilcalculator/README.md

 i will only share my papers with undergraduate students because they can deduct your scores from whether or not you referenced the contents of my papers.

-a photo with your student id card and hand-written email address will verify your identity. before you taking photo, please hide your name, photo, card number, and last 4 digits of student id.
+a photo with your student id card and hand-written your email address will verify your identity. before you taking photo, please hide your name, photo, card number, and last 4 digits of student id.